 The position might include involvement in teaching activities (both at the Bachelor and Master levels).

 We offer a friendly, cooperative environment and a competitive salary.
-The expected starting date is October 1st, 2019.
+The expected starting date is around October 2019.
 Minimum duration is 10 months.

 If you are interested in this position, please email to Dr. Guillaume Chanel (Guillaume.Chanel@unige.ch), with: